Deltacloud Drivers

 X-Deltacloud-Provider: ec2=192.168.1.1:8773;s3=192.168.1.2:8773

 The RHEV-M driver supports latest release of Red Hat Enterprise Virtualization Manager (3.0 currently).
-In order to make the driver work with this provider, you need to set an/the API_PROVIDER environment variable or use the 'X-Deltacloud-Provider' request header to the URL of the RHEV-M REST API entry point.
+In order to make the driver work with this provider, you need to set the API_PROVIDER environment variable or use the 'X-Deltacloud-Provider' request header to the URL of the RHEV-M REST API entry point.
 The usual URL looks like:

-Note: In order to make RHEV-M driver work properly, you need to set the RHEV-M Data Center UUID you want to speak with in API_PROVIDER url (see the example above).
+In order to make RHEV-M driver work properly, you need to set the RHEV-M Data Center UUID you want to speak with in API_PROVIDER url (see the example above).
 To obtain a list of all Data Centers you can choose from, start Deltacloud API without specifying a datacenter in the API_PROVIDER URL and do this request:

 GET /api/drivers/rhevm?format=xml